After School Activities: 3 top tips for a busy mum or dad on how you choose the activities to keep and the ones to drop?

-When our founder, Jane Maudsley created Little Voices (inspirational education for the next generation training children to the highest standard in drama and singing) she did not want it to be seen as just another drama club or music lesson.
+When I founded Little Voices (inspirational education for the next generation training children to the highest standard in drama and singing) I did not want it to be seen as just another drama club or music lesson.
 The groups are so small so that we can have a really positive and profound effect on a child’s education as a whole.
 As we know the word education comes from the Latin ‘educare’ meaning to draw out.
 We aim to draw out the potential in every child so that the can achieve to a really high level in life and/or on the stage.

 After school activities need to be fun primarily but fundamentally they need to have a multiple function for the next generation.
 The time of a parent is so precious these days as we are running around as career women and men, mothers, fathers, partners, housekeepers and all in the most glamorous fashion too!
 The way to get the best results is to use our time effectively and that means using it smartly!
 Every element of our time and every ounce of our children’s time needs to be balanced effectively.
 Let’s face it we all want the best for our children.
 We all want them to be successful and happy.